 Participation in P&O Study - Permittees electing the Alternative Salinity Permitting Approach shall be required to participate in efforts related to conducting the P&O Study, including providing the minimum required level of financial support.
 The level of participation may vary based on salinity in the discharge, local conditions or other factors.
 The needed level of participation would be established by the lead entity (i.e., Central Valley Salinity Coalition [CVSC]) that is overseeing the P&O Study.
 The lead entity shall document and confirm full participation by the permittee(s) until the P&O Study is completed or until such time that the Central Valley Water Board otherwise revises the applicable waste discharge requirements and/or conditional waiver or determines permittee is in compliance with the requirements of the Phase 1 Conservative Salinity Permitting Approach.
 The timeframe for completion of the P&O Study is expected to be ten years from the effective date of this Salt Control Program but may be extended by the Central Valley Water Board’s Executive Officer for a period of up to five years.

 Implementation of Reasonable, Feasible and Practicable Efforts to Control Salt - The Central Valley Water Board will require dischargers to continue to implement reasonable, feasible and practicable efforts to control levels of salt in discharges.
-Such efforts may include, but are not limited to, implementation of management practices that are designed to reduce salt in discharges; implementation of pollution prevention plans, watershed plans, and/or salt reduction plans that help to reduce salt loads in discharges to groundwater or surface water; and, monitoring for salt in surface water or groundwater as part of existing local, watershed-based or regional monitoring programs, in coordination with monitoring under the SNMP.
+Such efforts may include, but are not limited to, implementation of management practices that are designed to reduce salt in discharges; implementation of pollution prevention plans, watershed plans, and/or salt reduction plans that help to reduce salt loads in discharges to groundwater or surface water; and, monitoring for salt in surface water or groundwater as part of existing local, watershed-based or regional monitoring programs, in coordination with monitoring under the Salt and Nitrate Control Program.

 Maintain Current Discharge Concentrations for Salt or Mass Loading Levels - To the extent reasonable, feasible and practicable (and while accounting for conservation and drought, salinity levels in the water supply source, and some appropriate increment of growth), the Central Valley Water Board may use its discretion to adopt performance-based limits or action levels to the extent the Board finds it appropriate and necessary for salinity for permittees electing the Alternative Salinity Permitting Approach.